-47) SECTION 504 OF THE REHABILITATION ACT OF 1973 ("SECTION 504")
+49) SECTION 504 OF THE REHABILITATION ACT OF 1973 ("SECTION 504")

+The Section 504 Coordinator is Rachel Stevens, Principal; 4495 Montana Highway 35, Kalispell MT 59901; (406)755-2859; rstevens@creston.k12.mt.us.
 It is the intent of the District to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 are identified, evaluated, and provided with appropriate educational services.
 For those students who need or are believed to need special instruction and/or related services under Section 504 of the Rehabilitation Act of 1973, the District shall establish and implement a system of procedural safeguards.
 The safeguards shall cover students' identification, evaluation, and educational placement.
-This system shall include: notice, an opportunity for the student's parent or legal guardian to examine relevant records, an impartial hearing with opportunity for participation by the student's parent or legal guardian, and a review procedure.
+This system shall include notice, an opportunity for the student's parent or legal guardian to examine relevant records, an impartial hearing with opportunity for participation by the student's parent or legal guardian, and a review procedure.
 Parents who feel their child may qualify for 504 should contact the building principal to initiate an evaluation.

-48) SEXUAL HARASSMENT / SEXUAL DISCRIMINATION
+50) SEXUAL HARASSMENT / SEXUAL DISCRIMINATION